ibm-cloud-docs/api-handbook/design/types.md

 type MAY be nullable and MAY be optional.

-[^64-bit-integer]: The JSON specification itself [defers to implementing software](https://tools.ietf.org/html/rfc7159#section-6) on maximum sizes for numbers.
+[^64-bit-integer]: The JSON specification itself [defers to implementing software](https://datatracker.ietf.org/doc/html/rfc7159#section-6){: external} on maximum sizes for numbers.
    For interoperability, this handbook requires that no API consider a number outside of the range of 64-bit integers an integer.

 ### Response format
 {: #integer-return-format}